Presenting your work

 The key to success is preparation.
 Good preparation effectively curtails nerves, helps you get the message across clearly, and makes you look good.
 Excellent speakers invest at least one hour of practice per minute of their talk.
 Certainly you should have practised the talk at least 10 times before.
-And practising means standing up with your notes and delivering the talk as you want it to be delivered on the day.
+And practising means delivering the talk exactly as you want it to be delivered on the day.
 Glancing through your slides is not enough.
 It is nerve-wracking and sometimes painful, but practising to colleagues, particularly senior ones, is extremely valuable.
 Even worse, you can record yourself on tape - most people are shocked by how many 'umms' and 'ahhs' they emit during a talk.
 However, hearing yourself on tape really helps to you correct things in advance.

 Timing is crucial.
 Most people go on for far too long, a few are very nervous and rush through.
 A minute too short is better than 30 seconds too long - you will keep the chairperson happy, the audience will love you.

 - Prepare for questions.
 Many can be anticipated.
 Force people to ask you hard questions - once you've answered them in practice, it's a lot easier to answer them at the meeting.